mkvenkatesh/finiteheap.com/_posts/2020-04-26-my-emacs-journey.markdown

 ### EDITOR Variable ###

-I was getting `*ERROR*: Cannot open terminfo database file` in ansi-term for certain applciations like `pass` that uses EDITOR variable.
+I was getting `*ERROR*: Cannot open terminfo database file` in ansi-term for certain applications like `pass` that uses EDITOR variable.
 I was using `emacsclient -t`, instead now I use `emacsclient`

 ### SQL Setup ###

-Make sure you set `SQLPATH` variablle in bash profile and also in your emacs using `setenv` or `exec-path-from-shell` to specify your `sqlplus` script (user profile) folder.
+Make sure you set `SQLPATH` variable in bash profile and also in your emacs using `setenv` or `exec-path-from-shell` to specify your `sqlplus` script (user profile) folder.